 5. Refrain from using legal jargon.

 It is important to be concise and direct when writing your law school personal statement.
 Trying to impress admissions committee members with legal jargon and verbosity can weaken your statement—and, ultimately, your candidacy.
 Although some applicants do this in an attempt to sound like a lawyer, this is normally not the correct way to achieve that goal.
 Knowing your audience and catering your message to that audience are important skills that all lawyers must have.
-The best way to demonstrate them is to write intelligibly and succinctly, keeping in mind to whom you are writing.
+The best way to demonstrate such skills is to write intelligibly and succinctly, keeping in mind to whom you are writing.